dualfitting/tc-connect2sf/consumer/README.md

 You can use the existing cert.pem from `config` directory.
 Or generate a new certificate and key using a command:
 `openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem`

+Private key of your certificate is read from environment variable, instead of reading from the config directory.
+So please make sure you replace all new line characters with `\n` before setting it in the environment variable.
+Application would add newline characters back to the key when using it to sign the requests.

 ![Alt text](https://monosnap.com/file/tT9ZZXUH1aa1j7cFzYxaV9RjmHWCum.png)
 Click Save